 As Kevin Frans writes: "I'm a high schooler who's chronically excited about building things -- from games to hacks to robots.
 I'm constantly trying to rope people into joining me, by leading our school's engineering club and organizing our annual hackathon.
 Today I've got a dream: to build an AI that can talk, create and laugh like humans do.
 As a research intern at OpenAI, I developed a method for training AI agents to solve many tasks at the same time, by learning a hierarchy of smaller strategies.
 The world is evolving at breakneck speeds, and I believe big things will arise from AI, sooner than anyone would expect."

-Now at the Harvard Business School, Frances Frei most recently served as Uber's first SVP of leadership and strategy at.
+A professor at the Harvard Business School, Frances Frei formerly served as Uber's first SVP of leadership and strategy.
 Her work at Uber focused on building a world-class leadership team, fostering leadership at all levels of the organization and guiding the clear articulation of strategy and planning.
 Frei has been central to Uber’s cultural transformation.

 Frei's research examines how leaders create the context for organizations and individuals to thrive.
 She is the best-selling author of Uncommon Service: How to Win by Putting Customers at the Core of Your Business.
 She received her PhD from the Wharton School.